Skip to content

 The following documents are generally accepted as valid proof of address:

-Widely used for both identity and address verification in India.
-It contains the individual’s photograph, name, and complete residential address. - Passport
+1. Aadhaar Card: Widely used for both identity and address verification in India.

-Provides the applicant’s full residential address along with other personal details.
-Valid for both Indian citizens and foreign nationals. - Voter ID Card
+2. Passport: Provides the applicant’s full residential address along with other personal details.
+Valid for both Indian citizens and foreign nationals.

-Bank statements from a recognized financial institution containing the applicant’s address.
-Must be recent (within the last 3 months) and include the applicant’s name and address.
+5. Bank Statement or Bank Passbook: Bank statements from a recognized financial institution must be recent (within the last 3 months).

 4. PAN Card to be Surrendered